freelancephp/WP-External-Links/wp-external-links/readme.txt

 Create redirect by using the `wpel_link` action.
 Add some code to functions.php of your theme, like:

 `add_action( 'wpel_link', function ( $link_object ) {
-    if ( $link_object->isExternal() ) {
+    // check if link is an external links if ( $link_object->isExternal() ) {
         // get current url
         $url = $link_object->getAttribute( 'href' );